Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 \subsubsection{The derivative operator $\tilde{D}/d\tau$ and inertial forces}

 $\vec{F}_{{\rm GEM}}=\tilde{D}\vec{U}/d\tau$ describes the inertial accelerations (forces) associated to an \emph{arbitrary} orthonormal frame; we shall now justify this statement, and the splitting of the connection made in Eq.~(\ref{eq:Geo3+1}).
-We start by noticing that this term is a spatial vector which is the derivative of a spatial vector; mathematically, this is determined by a connection on the vector bundle of all spatial vectors.
-There is a Riemannian metric naturally defined on this vector bundle, the spatial metric $(h^{u})_{\alpha\beta}$, and the most obvious connection preserving the spatial metric is the orthogonal projection $\nabla^{\perp}$ of the ordinary spacetime covariant derivative, which in terms of the tetrad components is written We shall call $\nabla^{\perp}$ the \emph{Fermi-Walker connection}, since the parallel transport that it defines along the congruence is exactly the Fermi-Walker transport; this is because the spatially projected covariant derivative of a \emph{spatial} vector $X^{\alpha}$ equals its Fermi-Walker derivative: Along any curve with tangent vector ${\bf U}$ we have and so along the congruence, Notice that the Fermi-Walker connection preserves the spatial metric: if $\vec{X}$ and $\vec{Y}$ are spatial vector fields then we have
+We start by noticing that $\tilde{D}\vec{U}/d\tau$ is a spatial vector which is the derivative of another spatial vector (the spatial velocity $U^{\langle\alpha\rangle}=(h^{u})_{\ \beta}^{\alpha}U^{\beta}$, or $\vec{U}$ in the tetrad $\mathbf{e}_{\hat{\alpha}}$); mathematically, this is determined by a connection on the vector bundle of all spatial vectors.
+There is a Riemannian metric naturally defined on this vector bundle, the spatial metric $(h^{u})_{\alpha\beta}$, and the most obvious connection preserving it is the orthogonal projection $\nabla^{\perp}$ of the ordinary spacetime covariant derivative,